mipacd/HoloChatStats/README.md

 HoloChatStats is a platform for providing YouTube live chat language and user data, as well as streaming freqency data, for VTubers.

-This will serve as a replacement (v2) for the holochatstats.info site that has existed since January 2021 and as a replacement for HoloAutoClip (clip.holochatstats.info) that has existed since November 2020.
+This will serve as a replacement (v2) for the holochatstats.info site that launched in January 2021 and as a replacement for HoloAutoClip (clip.holochatstats.info) that launched in November 2020.

 ## Planned Features (subject to change)
 * Membership Information